Testimonials

 Work: touring/freelance professional with a focus on photo/video/merch/vip

-“Fredonia taught me and gave me connections, friendships, and lessons that I will forever hold close to me as myself and others make their way through the ever changing industry.
+“Fredonia taught me and gave me connections, friendships, and lessons that I will forever hold close to me as I and others make our way through the ever changing industry.
 The opportunities that I had and made for myself were unforgettable as I honed in on photography and videography.
-I’ve learned to always ask, make sure my brand and work is always updated and shared, and to make genuine friendships that might also lead to work.”
+I’ve learned to always ask, make sure my brand and work are always updated and shared, and to make genuine friendships that might also lead to work.”